-There is a weird story in the Old Testament about a guy named Balaam.
+There is a weird story in the Old Testament about Balaam and his ass.
 It has always fascinated me.

 Apparently, he had enough of a reputation as an “Influencer” that a nearby king, King Balaak, tried to get Balaam to influence God for him.

-They had to travel through the lands of various groups and tribes who were often violent in general and hostile to the Israelites specifically, frequently threatening them just for passing through their land peacefully.
+They had to travel through the lands of various groups and tribes who were often violent in general and hostile to the Israelites specifically.
+People frequently threatened the Israelites just for passing through their land peacefully.

 One such tribe was the Moabites who became very unhappy when they heard the Israelites were passing through.
-Their King, Balaak, felt so threatened by the Israelites that he sent men to the prophet Balaam to see if they could entice him, with money and promises of power, to curse the Israelites for him.
+Their King, Balaak, felt so threatened by the Israelites that he sent men to the prophet Balaam.
+King Balaak wanted to see if his men could entice Balaam, with money and promises of power, to curse the Israelites for him.

 Here’s where things start to get weird.